 You may well know exactly when and how the chip happened and if you are lucky, you may even have the part of the tooth that came away.

 Dental bonding or filling is the most usual course of action for a chipped tooth.

 Bonding the tooth allows the dentist to essentially rebuild the tooth.
 A tooth coloured composite material is used to achieve this.

 Having cleaned the tooth, then completed an acid etching process that roughens the tooth surface at a microscopic level, a medical grade adhesive is applied.
-The composite bonding material is then added to the tooth and molded to the perfect shape to restore the natural look of the tooth.
+The composite bonding material is then added to the tooth and moulded to the perfect shape to restore the natural look of the tooth.

 A special light then cures the bonding agent and the adhesive to ensure it sticks in place.